Guide to Student Loans

 Federal Graduate School Loans

 The same benefits are available for students moving onto graduate school if federal loans are used.
 All the federal graduate loans are unsubsidized, so interest will be charged once the loan is distributed.
-The biggest difference between undergraduate and graduate loans are the interest rates and fees are much higher for graduate school loans.
+The biggest difference between undergraduate and graduate loans is that the interest rates and fees are much higher for graduate school loans.
 As we discussed earlier, this is where the proper planning comes into effect since the debt structure will dictate your repayment and forgiveness options.

 Alternative Personal Loans for College